joker-b/botzo/_posts/2021-06-10-Monochrom-Contrast.md

 Adobe Camera Raw (ACR) has supported Leica Monchrom files for most of the past decade, yet the support seems to have been pretty modest -- a linear mapping of the grayscale-source DNG values.
 Setting your preferences for "Camera Matching" has essentially no effect - the contrast adjustments in the Monochrom are ignored.

-The pic above shows three version.
+The pic above shows three versions.
 On the left, what ACR will deliver directly from the sensor: a full range but with flat tones.
 The center is what the EVF showed, and is the in-camera JPG.
 The right image is something getting closer to my final edit, based on a higher-contrast version like that at the center: closer to the EVF view than what was delivered by ACR.

 I couldn't find any publicly-available curves or presets for Monochrom DNGs to match the contrast ranges you might see in the EVF or JPGs.
 So: I made some.
 You can find the link below: